+Content Pronunciation Oral fluency

+1: 1 Intrusive: 1 Limited:

-Content Pronunciation Oral fluency 1: Describes some basic elements of the image, but does not make clear their interrelations or implications 1 Intrusive: Many consonants and vowels are mispronounced, resulting in a strong intrusive foreign accent.
+Describes some basic elements of the image, but does not make clear their interrelations or implications.
+Many consonants and vowels are mispronounced, resulting in a strong intrusive foreign accent.
 Listeners may have difficulty understanding about 1/3 of the words.
 Many consonants may be distorted or omitted.
 Consonant sequences may be non-English.
-Stress is placed in a non-English manner; unstressed words may be reduced or omitted, and a few syllables added or missed.
-1 Limited: Speech has irregular phrasing or sentence rhythm.
+Stress is placed in a non- English manner; unstressed words may be reduced or omitted, and a few syllables added or missed.
+Speech has irregular phrasing or sentence rhythm.
 Poor phrasing, staccato or syllabic timing, and/or multiple hesitations, repetitions, and/or false starts make spoken performance notably uneven or discontinuous.
+Long utterances may have one or two long pauses and inappropriate sentence- level word emphasis.

+0: 0 Non-English: 0 Disfluent:

-Long utterances may have one or two long pauses and inappropriate sentence-level word emphasis.
-0: Mentions some disjointed elements of the presentation O Non-English: Pronunciation seems completely characteristic of another language.
-Many consonants and vowels are mispronounced, mis-ordered or omitted.
+Mentions some disjointed elements of the presentation.
+May not deal properly with the prompt due to significant amounts of pre-prepared/memorized material.
+Pronunciation seems completely characteristic of another language.
+Many consonants and vowels are mispronounced, mis- ordered or omitted.
 Listeners may find more than 1/2 of the speech unintelligible.
 Stressed and unstressed syllables are realized in a non-English manner.
 Several words may have the wrong number of syllables.
-O Disfluent: Speech is slow and labored with little discernible phrase grouping, multiple hesitations, pauses, false starts, and/or major phonological simplifications.
+Speech is slow and labored with little discernible phrase grouping, multiple hesitations, pauses, false starts, and/or major phonological simplifications.
 Most words are isolated, and there may be more than one long pause.